damianjurkiewicz/LEAR-Cars/README.md

 ---

 **Mandatory:**
-- [VehFunc](https://www.mixmods.com.br/2024/03/sa-skygfx/) – Unleash full graphic potential with this mod
+- [SkyGfx](https://www.mixmods.com.br/2024/03/sa-skygfx/) – Unleash full graphic potential with this mod

 *Without it:* It's not the same.
 Use our recommended settings.

----

-**Highly Recommended:**
-- [SkyGfx](https://github.com/GTAmodding/III.VC.SA.LimitAdjuster/releases) – use with default settings

-*Without it:* Usage of FLA is simpler.
-Use default OLA settings, and unlock only necessary functions in FLA

 ---